pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

   </figcaption>
 </figure>

-Citations are awkward on the Web.
-They don't fit the architecture.
-They get lost.
-They don't take advantage of the power of the Web.
-They are not a first-class citizen on the Web.
-They are an artifact carried over from the documents of the print paradigm.
-They're not good enough.
-Wikipedia has had to use several hacks to get cititions to not be totally of a nuisance!
+Yet some of the artifacts of traditional knowledge creation, namely citations and peer review, are not first-class citizens on the Web.
+In fact, imposing citations on documents on the web is fairly awkward, and feels like a hack.
+Citations are an artifact carried over from the documents of the print paradigm.
+They don't fit the Web architecture or take advantage of the power of the Web.
+Not only that, but once they are there, it is all too easy to lose them.
+Since the [W3C's vision for the Web][w3c_vision] involves 'participation, sharing knowledge, and thereby building trust on a global scale,' doesn't it seem weird that there is no inherent mechanism to track knowledge *creation*?

-What would it look like if the [process of knowledge creation][mission] was modeled on the Web?
+What would it look like if the process of knowledge creation was modeled on the Web?
 What if you could look *inside* a given fact, and see how it came into existence?

-Just like the World Wide Web, research must be open and democratized.
+And then support it with addition arguments or challenge it?

 #### Publications as Silos